What is Demand-Pull Inflation?

 4. Exchange rate

 A devaluation in the exchange rate of the local currency affects the economy as it leads to expensive imports and reduced prices of exports.
-Hence, consumers will be more inclined to buy local products and would avoid imported products thereby benefitting local industries.
+Hence, consumers will be more inclined to buy local products and would avoid imported products, thereby benefitting local industries.
 The improved demand will increase the prices of locally made products leading to a new equilibrium.
-China has been criticized to follow this policy and benefiting its home industries by intentionally undervaluing its currency.
+China has been criticized for following this policy and benefiting its home industries by intentionally undervaluing its currency.

 5. Monetary policy